AlexeySoshin/spring-data-demo/README.md

 We'll create a simple object and an interface, adding only custom methods to the interface. <br />
 Everything else we'll get from the framework.

+In addition to complex queries, this project also demonstrates how data could be altered using event handlers

 ## Creating DB
 ```